emissary-ingress/emissary/user-guide/docker-compose.md

 driver: zipkin
 ```

-This will forward all of Ambassador's traces to the `tracing` service.
+This will forward all of Ambassador Edge Stack's traces to the `tracing` service.

 ### Make requests and observe the traces